-Drugs that counteract blood coagulation are referred to as anticoagulants.
-Those drugs aim to prevent blood coagulation and the formation of blood clots.
-Blood clots or thrombi are small, coagulated blood components that are not part of the wound healing as plugs but, instead, float freely within the blood.
+Drugs that inhibit blood coagulation are referred to as anticoagulants.
+Anticoagulants are designed to prevent blood coagulation and the formation of blood clots.
+Blood clots occurring inside veins or arteries are known as thrombi.
+Thrombi are, therefore, not part of the normal platelet plug formed during wound healing.

-- Anticoagulants inhibit the formation or the effect of coagulation factors.
+- Anticoagulants, which inhibit the formation or prevent the effect of coagulation factors.

-- Antiplatelets (thrombocyte aggregation inhibitors) inhibit the clotting of thrombocytes.
+- Antiplatelets (thrombocyte aggregation inhibitors), which inhibit the clotting of thrombocytes.

-Which type of anticoagulant is to be used depends on the underlying disease of the patient, his/her age, accompanying illnesses or risk factors.
-Possible incompatibilities with certain anticoagulants have to be excluded in the anamnesis prior to administration.
-The advantages and disadvantages for each individual patient have to be considered.
+The type of anticoagulant used depends on the underlying disease, patient’s age, and concomitant illnesses or risk factors.
+Anamnesis should exclude the possible incompatibility with specific anticoagulants prior to administration.
+The advantages and disadvantages of anticoagulants specific to each individual should be considered.

 Effects of Anticoagulants

-Coumarin and coumarin derivatives are used to inhibit blood coagulation of a patient over long periods.
-Coumarins inhibit the vitamin-K dependent formation of the coagulation factors IX, X, VII and II (keyword: 1972), which are produced in the liver.
-Therefore, this vitamin holds great importance in the process of blood coagulation.
+Coumarin and coumarin derivatives are used to inhibit blood coagulation over long periods.
+Coumarins inhibit the vitamin-K dependent synthesis of the coagulation factors IX, X, VII, and II (keyword: 1972), which are produced in the liver.
+Therefore, vitamin K holds key to blood coagulation.

-Heparins already show their effects a few hours after administration and are, therefore, used as preferred treatment, e.g., after surgery, to prevent thrombosis.
+Heparins manifest their effects a few hours after administration and are therefore preferred after surgery, to prevent thrombosis.
 Heparin is a glycosaminoglycan and inhibits the formation of thrombin from prothrombin in the secondary coagulation cascade.
-Physiologically, heparin is contained within the body, inside basophilic granulocytes, inside the liver and inside mast cells.
+Physiologically, heparin is stored within the basophilic granulocytes, inside the liver, and inside the mast cells.

 Apixaban is administered orally in tablet form twice a day.
 It is a direct reversible antagonist of the coagulation factor Xa, which is responsible for converting prothrombin into thrombin.
-Once thrombin cannot be produced anymore, all further steps of the coagulation cascade are stopped, and the formation of a fibrin net has successfully been inhibited.
-Therefore, the red thrombus that is used for closing a wound is formed very slowly or not at all.
+In the absence of thrombin, all subsequent steps in the coagulation cascade are inhibited, including the formation of a fibrin mesh.
+Therefore, the formation of red thrombus during wound closure is delayed or prevented completely.

-Dabigatran is an oral anticoagulant, which is involved in the inhibition of thrombin on a cellular level.
-Dabigatran is administered as inactive precursor, Dabigatranetexilat, which is converted in the liver and blood plasma in its active form via hydrolysis.
-Within the coagulation cascade, thrombin is responsible for activating fibrinogen, which synthesizes fibrin under the influence of the coagulation factor XII.
+Dabigatran is an oral anticoagulant, which is used to inhibit thrombin formation at the cellular level.
+Dabigatran is administered as an inactive precursor, Dabigatran etexilate, which is converted in the liver and blood plasma to its active form via hydrolysis.
+In the coagulation cascade, thrombin activates fibrinogen to fibrin under the effect of the coagulation factor XII.

-Dabigatran also inhibits platelet aggregation in primary hemostasis.
-The metabolization and excretion take place via the kidneys, which clean and filter the blood and then excrete the remaining substance with the urine.
-Dabigatranetexilat is therefore not suited for patients with renal insufficiency.
+Dabigatran also inhibits platelet aggregation during primary hemostasis.
+The metabolism and excretion occur in the kidneys, which clean and filter the blood, and then excrete the toxic residue in the urine.
+Dabigatran etexilate is therefore not indicated for patients with renal insufficiency.

 Rivaroxaban is also a direct antagonist of the coagulation factor Xa, which is taken orally in tablet form.
-Due to its interference with secondary hemostasis, the oxazolidinon-derivative has no effects on platelet aggregation.
+Due to its interference with secondary hemostasis, the oxazolidinone derivative does not affect platelet aggregation.
 Therefore, the primary wound closure remains intact.
-However, the wound is still fragile and can be opened easily, since the formation of the final fibrin clot is prevented by the interference with secondary hemostasis.
-Rivaroxaban is reabsorbed rapidly by the villi on the epithelia of the small intestine, and the concentration of the drug in the plasma is available within a maximum of two to four hours after administration.
+However, the wound is still fragile and easily reopened, since the formation of the final fibrin clot is prevented by the inhibition of secondary hemostasis.
+Rivaroxaban is reabsorbed rapidly by the villi on the epithelia of the small intestine, and the concentrated drug in the plasma is available within a maximum period of 2–4 hours after administration.

-Marcumar is a vitamin K antagonist and inhibits the γ-carboxylation of glutamate.
-This prevents the synthesis and secretion of the coagulation factors X, IX, VII and II.
-Both primary and secondary hemostasis are restricted greatly.
-Marcumar is also known as Phenprocoumon, and it is administered orally in the form of tablets.
-In chemical terms, Marcumar is a connection of 4-Hydroxycumarines.
+Marcumar is a vitamin K antagonist, which inhibits the γ-carboxylation of glutamate and thereby prevents the synthesis and secretion of the coagulation factors X, IX, VII, and II.
+Both primary and secondary hemostasis is restricted greatly.
+Marcumar is also known as phenprocoumon, and it is administered orally in the form of tablets.
+Marcumar is a 4-hydroxycumarin, which inhibits vitamin K epoxide reductase.

 Effects of Antiplatelets

-Antiplatelets, also known as thrombocyte aggregation inhibitors, are used to counteract the aggregation of thrombocytes.
-Compared to anticoagulants, the effect of antiplatelets is much weaker.
-That is why those substances are not primarily administered after, e.g., surgeries.
-They are frequently used for patients who have already suffered from myocardial infarction or stroke, to prevent or reduce the risk to suffer from another infarction.
-Antiplatelets are, for example, dipyridamole, clopidogrel and acetylsalicylic acid (ASA).
+Antiplatelets, also known as thrombocyte aggregation inhibitors, are used to inhibit the aggregation of thrombocytes.
+Compared to anticoagulants, the effect of antiplatelets is substantially lower and therefore is not primarily administered after surgery.
+They are frequently used in patients diagnosed with myocardial infarction or stroke, to prevent or reduce the risk of another adverse event.
+Examples of antiplatelet drugs include dipyridamole, clopidogrel, and acetylsalicylic acid (ASA).

 Acetylsalicylic acid (ASA, Aspirin)

-Aspirin is part of almost every medicine cabinet in households all around the world.
-Whether it is about headache or pain in the neck region, menstrual or dental pain, fever or a simple cold – aspirin is the “superstar” amongst painkillers and, therefore, usually the first choice when it comes to symptom relief.
+Aspirin is part of almost every medicine cabinet in households worldwide.
+Whether it is a headache or pain in the neck, menstrual or dental pain, fever, or a simple cold, aspirin has been the ‘superstar’ among painkillers, and therefore, usually the first choice for symptom relief.

-The OTC-availability of this painkiller in pharmacies is currently a hot topic among the general public.
-The discussion centers around the issue of a responsible treatment of patients with this drug.
-The WHO (World Health Organization) has already put this medicament on the list of essential pharmaceuticals in 1977.
-The advantages of the active agent acetylsalicylic acid lie in its diverse qualities: It has an effect as antiplatelet as well as an anti-inflammatory (antiphlogistic) effect.
-It acts as pain reliever (analgesic) and lowers fever (antipyretic).
-The exact mechanism of action as well as further information can be found in another article on arachidonic acid derivatives.
+The over-the-counter (OTC) availability of this painkiller in pharmacies is currently a hot topic among the general public.
+The discussion centers around the issue of responsible treatment of patients with this drug.
+The World Health Organization already listed aspirin among essential pharmaceuticals in 1977.
+The advantages of the active agent acetylsalicylic acid are attributed to its antiplatelet, anti-inflammatory, analgesic, and antipyretic effects.
+The mechanism of action along with additional information is discussed in another article on arachidonic acid derivatives.

-The benefit of anticoagulants is, at the same time, their largest drawback that can lead to severe problems if it occurs at the wrong time.
-Anticoagulants do not completely disable the blood coagulation, however, initiation of the coagulation process as well as wound closing or wound healing is delayed significantly.
+Notwithstanding the benefit of anticoagulants, they can lead to severe challenges when used at the wrong time.
+Anticoagulants do not completely disable the blood coagulation; however, initiation of the coagulation cascade as well as wound closing or wound healing is delayed significantly.

-In the case of more severe cuts or similar damages, the body is threatened by an enormous blood loss, which can be lethal under certain circumstances.
-Therefore, it can be necessary to add vitamin K or coagulation factors to stop blood coagulation in extreme situations.
-The administration of vitamin K can be conducted, e.g., in droplet form directly under the tongue.
-Histologically, the mucosa in this area consists of non-keratinized squamous epithelium, which facilitates the entering of the substance into blood-carrying regions.
-This makes it possible to achieve the effect in a relatively small time frame.
+Severe cuts or skin damage increases the risk of a major and lethal blood loss.
+Therefore, it is necessary to add vitamin K or coagulation factors to stop blood coagulation under extreme conditions.
+Vitamin K can be administered as droplets directly under the tongue.
+Histologically, the mucosa in this area consists of non-keratinized squamous epithelium, which facilitates the entry of the substance into the vascular system, resulting in a rapid effect.

-Frequently occurring nose- or gum bleeds, larger hematomas, red urine or dark red to black stool are also signs of side effects.
-The painful feeling of sudden, severe headache in combination with dizziness and visual disturbances can be signs of the greatest risk of anticoagulants: cerebral hemorrhage.
+Frequent nose- or gum bleeds, larger hematomas, red urine, or dark red to black stool are side effects of anticoagulant therapy.
+Cerebral hemorrhage is the most serious adverse effect of treatment with anticoagulant treatment, manifesting as sudden, severe headache in combination with dizziness and visual disturbances.

 Interactions with other medications

-It has to be considered that medications used for other therapies in combination with anticoagulants can lead to interactions.
-These interactions can either increase or decrease the effect of anticoagulants.
-Such medications should only be administered after consulting with the attending physician.
-Possible effects of interactions can be, for example, gastric hemorrhages.
+Medications used for other therapies in combination with anticoagulants can lead to interactions, such as gastric bleeding, which can either increase or decrease the effect of anticoagulants.
+Therefore, such medications should only be administered after consulting with the attending physician.

 As already mentioned, vitamin K is a substance that promotes blood coagulation.
-Cumarin acts by forcing vitamin K out of the liver or inhibiting its synthesis.
-Many foodstuffs like, for example, cabbage, spinach, calf’s liver, regular quark, mushrooms, tomatoes, beans and peas are rich in vitamin K. However, a diet rich in vitamin K can decrease the effect of medicinally administered vitamin K antagonists.
+Coumarin acts by removing vitamin K out of the liver or inhibiting its synthesis.
+Foods such as cabbage, spinach, calf’s liver, ‘regular’ quark, mushrooms, tomatoes, beans, and peas are rich in vitamin K. However, a diet rich in vitamin K can decrease the effect of medicinally administered vitamin K antagonists.

-That is why patients who take, for instance, Marcumar should not eat large amounts of cabbage or other foodstuffs mentioned above, since the preventive effect of another possible stroke is thus no longer present.
-However, to not eat any of the above mentioned foods is also not recommended.
-Vitamin K deficiency, which is frequently observed in infants and in cases of dietary changes or malnutrition, leads to a prolonged bleeding time.
+Therefore, patients who are undergoing treatment with Marcumar should not eat large amounts of cabbage or other foods mentioned above, since the preventive effect of another possible stroke is no longer present.
+However, it is also not recommended to completely avoid any of the above-mentioned foods.
+Vitamin K deficiency, which is frequently observed in infants and in individuals exposed to dietary changes or malnutrition, prolongs the bleeding time.

-Vitamin deficiency disorders are considerably more rare, since vitamin K is contained in many foods and can also be produced by the intestinal flora of the organism itself.
+Vitamin K deficiency disorders are relatively rare since several foods contain vitamin K, which is also produced by the intestinal flora.
 A balanced diet is recommended.
-In addition to this, the intake of antibiotics over long periods poses a risk since antibiotics destroy the gut bacteria.
-Patients with hepatic diseases, diseases of the gastrointestinal tract as well as cancer patients are a risk group for vitamin K deficiency disorders.
+However, the chronic intake of antibiotics destroys the gut bacteria.
+Patients diagnosed with hepatic diseases and diseases of the gastrointestinal tract as well as cancer represent a high-risk group for vitamin K deficiency disorders.